Keyboard shortcuts

 Instead of quantizing all weights uniformly, we divide them into groups and quantize each group independently.
 This preserves more information about the weight distribution.

-For a weight matrix of shape , we divide each row into groups of size (typically 64 or 128):
+For a weight matrix of shape , we divide each row into groups of size .
+In this course we use Qwen3 MLX 4-bit weights, whose group size is fixed at 128:

 Number of groups per row = N / G

-For each group of 64 consecutive values in a row:
+For each group of G consecutive values in a row:

 1. Find min and max values